The breathtaking Presidio is a must-see attraction in San Francisco.

 This beach is so easy to get to, with parking lots steps from the sand.
 A note of caution though, the riptides and cold water make it unsafe for swimming.

-Battery Chamberlin is set back from Baker Beach.
-It's part of an early 19th century coastal defense system designed to protect the Bay.
+Battery Chamberlin is set back from Baker Beach, and is part of an early 19th century coastal defense system designed to protect the Bay.
 Each month there's a demonstration of an impressive 50-ton, 6-inch disappearing gun.

 7. Learn about how the bridge was built, at the Golden Gate Bridge Welcome Center.